vipinrana/netspeed-monitor/README.md

 Here, up arrow shows the uploading speed and down arrow shows the downloading speed.

 After application appears, right click on the application window you will see the menu.
 <p><img src="https://user-images.githubusercontent.com/21314953/167340153-7fa4c87c-1a5a-4c71-af2d-c379852c5826.png"></p>
+You can change the position of application based on your need.

 You won't see the application in taskbar.
 It will appear as the tray icon.
 Like below(Highlighted by orange border)
 <p><img src="https://user-images.githubusercontent.com/21314953/167340678-b5f8012a-a267-443c-834c-ab76d656336c.png"></p>